diego-ruben-cruz/diego-ruben-cruz/README.md

 Outside of software, one of my passions is making 90s Hard Dance music, and I have developed skills in recording, mixing, and mastering audio because of this.
 In the way of making music as a hobby, I have also picked up some experience in editing videos and creating thumbnails, visualizers, and other media associated with promoting music.

 With that being said, what can I do for you, or your team?
-You can reach out to me using diego.rubencruz@gmail.com or diego.cruz@sjsu.edu
+You can reach out to me using diego.rubencruz@gmail.com

 Thank you for your time and consideration.